Capoeira: Instructors' system

+ABADÁ - Capoeira system

+Many Capoeira schools use a system taken from Abadá-Capoeira.

+ABADÁ has a graduated cord system using colors that refer symbolically to nature and reflect the level of practice.
+The cord system does not so much reflect the practitioner's level of skill as much as their progress on their individual path as a member of the ABADÁ community.
+The cord system as outlined by Arte Capoeira Center – ABADÁ Capoeira is as follows.

+Adult Graduation System

 Related activities

 Even though those activities are strongly associated with capoeira, they have different meanings and origins.

 Samba de roda

 Performed by many capoeira groups, samba de roda is a traditional Brazilian dance and musical form that has been associated with capoeira for many decades.
 The orchestra is composed by pandeiro, atabaque, berimbau-viola (high pitch berimbau), chocalho, accompanied by singing and clapping.
 Samba de roda is considered one of the primitive forms of modern Samba.

 Maculelê

 Originally the Maculelê is believed to have been an indigenous armed fighting style, using two sticks or a machete.
 Nowadays it's a folkloric dance practiced with heavy Brazilian percussion.
 Many capoeira groups include Maculelê in their presentations.

 Puxada de rede

 Puxada de Rede is a Brazilian folkloric theatrical play, seen in many capoeira performances.
 It is based on a traditional Brazilian legend involving the loss of a fisherman in a seafaring accident.